Skip to content

 All checks should be green all the time

-Keep the core code reliable and deal with potential problems on the surface
+Keep the core code simple and move potentially problematic code up to the surface projects

 Extension methods

-• They should be in a class that has the name '{ClassItExtends}Extensions'.
+• They should be in a class named {ClassItExtends}Extensions.

-• It should be in a namespace that follows the folder name (so not in the namespace of the class it extends).
+• They should be in a namespace that follows the folder name (so, not in the namespace of the class it extends).

-• If an interface is extended, the I should not be in the class name.
-So and ILayer extension should be LayerExtensions.
+• If an interface is extended, the I should not be part of the class name.
+So, a class with extensions of ILayer should be called LayerExtensions.

 PR titles should be written as release notes

-Github can generate release notes from PR titles, so the PR titles should be written as release notes entries.
+GitHub can generate release notes from PR titles, so the PR titles should be written as release-note entries.
 Let's do it like this:

 • Use imperative mood.
-See something about this in this post about commit messages (which should also use imperative mood).
-Most of the time the title will begin with a verb, like Fix, Update or Add.
+See more about this in this post about commit messages (which should also use imperative mood).
+Most of the time, the title will begin with a verb, like Fix, Update, or Add.

-• Don't use the number of the issue it is referencing in the title but in the branch name (in the format suggested by github when you click the 'create a branch' link next to an issue).
+• Don't put the issue number in the title; put it in the branch name (in the format suggested by GitHub when you click the "create a branch" link next to an issue).
 It will automatically be associated with the issue.

-• The title should be self explanatory and the interpretation should not depend on the content of the issue it is referring to.
+• The title should be self-explanatory, and its interpretation should not depend on the content of the issue it is referring to.

 • The title should be succinct.
-It can not always be a full description.
-The users can read the rest in the PR itself.
+It cannot always be a full description.
+Users can read the rest in the PR itself.
 There is a link to the PR next to the entry.

-• In our code we prefor a lon, lat order consistent with the x, y order of most cartographic projections.
+• In our code, we prefer a lon, lat order consistent with the x, y order of most cartographic projections.

 • Some background: The order of lon and lat always causes a lot of confusion.
 The official notation is lat, lon, but in map projections the lat corresponds to the y-axis and the lon to the x-axis.
-This is confusing because in math the ordering is the other way around: x, y.
-In our code we need to translate the lat/lon to an X/Y coordinate to draw it on the map.
-In the constructor of such a point the x (lon) will be the first parameter.
-There is no way that this problem can be fundamentally solved, there will always be some confusion.
-To mitigate it we choose one way of ordering which is lon, lat (consistent with x, y).
+This is confusing because, in mathematics, the ordering is the other way around: x, y.
+In our code, we need to translate the lat/lon to an X/Y coordinate to draw it on the map.
+In the constructor of such a point, the x (lon) will be the first parameter.
+There is no way this problem can be fundamentally solved; there will always be some confusion.
+To mitigate it, we choose one way of ordering, which is lon, lat (consistent with x, y).

-• Also there are many ways in which we can avoid ordering altogher.
-For instance if we work with Longitude and Latitude properties.
-In the case of SphericalMercator.FromLonLat we use lon/lat in the method name to avoid confusion.
+• Also, there are many ways in which we can avoid ordering altogether.
+For instance, if we work with Longitude and Latitude properties.
+In the case of SphericalMercator.FromLonLat, we use lon/lat in the method name to avoid confusion.

 No rendering in the draw/paint loop

-Mapsui strives for optiomal performance, so in the rendering loop the objects should be ready to be painted to canvas directly without any need for preparation.
+Mapsui strives for optimal performance, so in the rendering loop, the objects should be ready to be painted to the canvas directly without any need for preparation.
 This is currently (4.1.0) not the case.
-For instance in the case of tiles they are rendered on the first iteration, after that the cached version is used.
+For instance, in the case of tiles, they are rendered on the first iteration; after that, the cached version is used.
 This needs to be improved.

 About the terminology